 5. Should the cover letter length vary by industry?

 Yes, cover letter length can vary by industry.
 Creative fields may appreciate more detailed storytelling, while corporate or technical roles might prefer concise, focused letters.
-Understanding industry expectations can guide your cover letter's appropriate length and content.
+Understanding industry expectations can guide your cover letter format, helping you adjust the length and content to fit the role.

 6. Do employers actually read cover letters, and does length matter?

 Most hiring managers do read cover letters to gauge a candidate's fit and motivation.
 Yes, the length matters.
-A concise, well-crafted one-page cover letter is more readable, as it respects the hiring manager's time while effectively showcasing the applicant's qualifications.
+A concise, well-crafted one-page cover letter that follows a proper cover letter format is more readable, respecting the hiring manager’s time while showcasing your qualifications effectively.

 7. How can I make my cover letter concise without omitting important information?